Skip to main content

 Verification

-#This guide is based on official USCIS instructions for G-1651 and is updated with changes in form editions or filing rules.
-Always confirm current requirements on the official USCIS website.
+This guide is based on official USCIS instructions for G-1651 and is updated with changes in form editions or filing rules.
+Always check the official USCIS website for the most current requirements.

 What does filing G-1651 actually accomplish?